How do you feel about accounting? How much do you even know about what kind of accounting records you need to keep?

 For the unprepared freelancer, the tax bill for the first year of freelancing can be in the thousands of dollars.
 That’s enough to put some new freelancers out of business.

 Fortunately, it doesn’t have to be that way.
 Freelancers should arrange to pay estimated taxes quarterly to the IRS and to any local tax authorities.
 This divides what could be a huge tax bill into four more manageable pieces.
 Even if you end up owing at year-end, your tax liability won’t be as huge.
-Here’s a link to the IRS’s quarterly tax form for 2013.
-(You should also get quarterly tax forms from your state and local tax authorities.)

 Of course, there are some deductions and credits specifically designed for the self-employed.
 For example, freelancers may also be able to take a home office deduction, which is capped at $1500 for the tax year 2013.
 If they have no other means of obtaining insurance, freelancers may also qualify to deduct health insurance premiums.